MatthiasKainer/draft-article/README.md

 arg2 |> function arg1 = function arg1 arg2
 ```

-This is an easy thing to do for f#, as all functions are curried by default.
+This is an easy thing to do for F#, as all functions are curried by default.
 That means that the function:

 ```fsharp
 function arg1 arg2